RyanPiao/OpenHE/README.md

 2. When the value of endpoint_range does not change anymore in the game (or hit a threshold), in reality, the glove's stepper motor will stop right there.
 Therefore, your finger could not move future.
 This will mimic force feedback.
 3. Send force feedback via a Named Pipe to the OpenGloveDriver.
  - **pygloves can be used here: [pygloves](https://github.com/PerlinWarp/pygloves).**
 4. Even futher,I can use a classifier to predict the hand pose.
 It keeps track of the previous predictions and then predicts the finger position to be the most common pose in the pass.
-It will reduce latency.
+Hopefully, It will reduce latency.

 # Update 2
 Coming soon.